PrivacyLx/devops/README.md

 You can view the original value of an encrypted string by using the debug module:

-`ansible localhost -m debug -a var="variable_name" -e "@ansible/inventory/testing/group_vars/all/vars.yml" --vault-id prompt`
+`ansible localhost -m debug -a var="variable_name" -e "@ansible/inventory/testing/group_vars/all/vars.yml"`

 ### Docs